samunda/Udacity-Self-Driving-Car-Term1/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+We chose the well known LeNet architecture.
+It performed well with a high training accuracy and a reasonably high (meeting the expected level) validation accuracy without overfitting.

 ###Test a Model on New Images